 The scope, validity, enforceability, and commercial value of trademark rights are also uncertain.
 Pending and future trademark applications may not be successful.
-We do not currently have any trademark applications or registrations for drug name candidates.

 We may become involved in legal proceedings to protect or enforce our intellectual property rights, which could be expensive, time-consuming, or unsuccessful.